noreenwu/Don-t-Bug-Me-Arcade-Game/README.md

 (who will temporarily appear ghost-like)...for a short while, which may give you an edge in reaching the water and winning the game.
 You may also then have a better chance of collecting blue Gems which will appear randomly on the screen.
+Note that in this version you cannot accumulate Health, and your extra Health may run out in relation to the first Health bonus you picked up.

 # How to Load the Game